krixik-ai/krixik-docs/README.md

-# Welcome to Krixik!
+# Krixik - AI Prototyping for Developers

 Sequentially assembling multiple AI models into a single pipeline can be painful and expensive.
 Consuming even a single model can often be draining.
+Doing so iteratively while prototyping is thus often unfeasible.

-That's why we're here. **Welcome to Krixik**, where you can easily assemble and serverlessly consume modular AI pipelines through secure APIs.
+That's why we're here. **Welcome to Krixik**, where you can easily and swiftly experiment with, assemble, and consume modular production-ready AI pipelines through secure APIs.

 ### Table of Contents